OneEyedSi/dotNetConsoleMenu/README.md

 # dotNetConsoleMenu
 dotNetConsoleMenu is a menu generator for .NET console applications, which uses special attributes to flag classes and methods called by the menu.

-The ConsoleMenu library targets **.NET 2.0** to make it as broadly usable as possible.
+## Supported Versions of .NET
+The Gold.ConsoleMenu library is built against **.NET Standard 2.0** so that it can be used with both the .NET Framework, version 4.6.1 and above, and also with .NET Core.

+To use the Gold.ConsoleMenu library with earlier versions of the .NET Framework install the Gold.ConsoleMenu **2.1.0** NuGet package.
+That is identical to the v3.1.1 NuGet package but was built against .NET Framework 2.0, so can be used with .NET Framework 2.0 to 4.8.

 ## NuGet Package
+The NuGet package can be installed via either the NuGet Package Manager or via the .NET CLI.

+### Installing via the NuGet Package Manager
 If required, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget) for Visual Studio.

 Then, in Visual Studio, open the solution to add the package to and use the Package Manager Console to install [Gold.ConsoleMenu](https://www.nuget.org/packages/Gold.ConsoleMenu/):

     PM> Install-Package Gold.ConsoleMenu

+### Installing via the .NET CLI
+In Visual Studio open the solution to add the package to then use a Developer Command Prompt window to install the NuGet package:

+    > dotnet add package Gold.ConsoleMenu

+### Installing Version 2.1.0, for Older Versions of .NET Framework
+This must be done via the NuGet Package Manager.

+In Visual Studio open the solution to add the package to then use the Package Manager Console to install v2.1.0 of the NuGet package:

+    PM> Install-Package Gold.ConsoleMenu -Version 2.1.0

 ## A Sample Menu